jnunyez/synchronization/README.md

 - [Authenticate as Cluster Admin inside your environment][11] in the OpenShift Cluster.

 - Three worker nodes based on [SYS-210P][3] are used in this blog, but other server platforms that meet the PCIe Gen4 slot and height requirements should work.
+The worker nodes require:
-  - Red Hat Enterprise Linux CoreOS in each worker node.
+  - Red Hat Enterprise Linux CoreOS in each of the three OpenShift worker nodes.
-  - PCI-Express 4.0 x16 free slot in worker node.
+  - PCI-Express 4.0 x16 free slot in each of the three OpenShift worker nodes.
+  - Default `chrony` time services daemon disabled in each of the three OpenShift worker node.
+In OpenShift 4.10 you can use post-installation Machine Config tasks as described [here][15].

 - A container image with the following utilities installed: `lspci`, `ethtools`, and `lsusb`.
 This image will be used in the worker node equipped with STS card.
 The image can be pre-built and pushed into a container image registry such as [Red Hat Quay][13] or built locally as an ephemeral container.

 ## Target Synchronization Topology <a name="topology"></a>

 In the picture below, we represent the aimed synchronization topology hierarchy.
-For the sake of demonstration we have three worker nodes in a fresh OCP 4.10 cluster: `du4-ldc1`, `du3-ldc1`, and `du2-ldc1`.
+For the sake of demonstration we have three worker nodes in a fresh Openshift 4.10 cluster: `du4-ldc1`, `du3-ldc1`, and `du2-ldc1`.

 ![Synchronization Topology](imgs/ptp-topology.png)

 The goal is to configure `du4-ldc1` as Grandmaster, `du3-ldc1` as Boundary, and `du2-ldc1` as Ordinary clock according to the requirements defined by ITU-T G.8275.1 profile.
 According to the scenarios defined by G.8275.1 we can consider the topology depicted above a representative topology.

 ## Install Silicom Time Sync Operator <a name="installation"></a>